Year | Citation |

 About Joanne Pyke

-Her work has focussed on sustainable tourism, diversity and inclusion, community wellbeing and gender equity.
-Her most recent work has been on destination resilience and the impacts of social disruption and climate change on the tourism industry.
+Her work focused on sustainable tourism, diversity and inclusion, community wellbeing and gender equity.
+Her most recent work had been on destination resilience and the impacts of social disruption and climate change on the tourism industry.

 Qualifications